Create a positive impression on customers

 Topic Overview

-The City & Guilds Entry Level Certificate in Employability Skills (Entry 3) is designed to help you develop the essential skills needed to succeed in the workplace.
-This qualification covers key areas such as communication, teamwork, problem-solving, and self-management.
-By completing this course, you will build a strong foundation for future employment or further study, gaining confidence in your ability to work effectively with others and handle everyday work tasks.
+The City & Guilds Level 1 Extended Award in Employability Skills is designed to help you develop the essential skills and knowledge needed to succeed in the workplace.
+This qualification covers key areas such as communication, teamwork, problem-solving, and self-management, which are highly valued by employers across all industries.
+By completing this award, you will build a strong foundation for future employment, apprenticeships, or further study.

 Key Concepts